Farewell, FAANGs: Big tech stocks sink and Dow falls more than 500 points - KTVZ

 By Paul R. La Monica, CNN Business

-Many investing experts have been predicting for some time that there will be a shift away from big tech towards value stocks.
+For some time, many investing experts have been predicting there will be a shift away from big tech towards value stocks.
 It might finally be happening.

-The broader market fell sharply Monday.
-The Dow dropped by more than 500 points, or 1.5%, in early trading while the S&P 500 and Nasdaq were down 1.9% and 2.4% respectively.
+The broader market fell sharply Monday: The Dow dropped by 500 points, or 1.4%, in midday trading while the S&P 500 and Nasdaq were down 1.6% and 2% respectively.

 Growth stocks in particular have been pummeled so far this year due to fears about inflation slowing the economy.